The Hardest Of Men Crack To Keep SmoothPosted by Marie Reynolds on

 Lets first talk about the main differences between a male and female skin.

 - Men have much a much more collagen density than a women’s which mean they age better than us IF they do all the right things.
-(Read the skins PIN code ) Remember environmental factors, diet and stress all play a part in the ageing process not just genetics and gender!
-Men tend to suffer with dehydration more than women in their skin so Hydration Duo provides minerals and ions key in hydration for skin and health.
+Remember environmental factors, diet and stress all play a part in the ageing process not just genetics and gender!
+Men tend to suffer with dehydration more than women in their skin so adding in Spectramin and Rehydration to a litre of water daily, provides minerals and ions key in hydration for skin and health.

 - Men also tend to have deeper pigmentation than women so using an SPF is essential to protect from hyper-pigmentation.
 This can be caused from splashing aftershave on the face as fragrance is photosensitive and from post traumatic stress caused from acne, ingrown hairs and incorrect shaving.
 Black skins will suffer more from this type of pigmentation as well as possible keloid scarring.